NikhilRO/Grade12_Assignments/11-HTML_DOM/README.md

 The added slidebar alters the alpha value of the background, thereby changing the transparency of the background.

-The added gives the user the option to disable sparks from fireworks, thereby reducing the number of computations and making the program faster.
+The added button gives the user the option to disable sparks from fireworks, thereby reducing the number of computations and making the program faster.

 ## Instructions:
 1. Move around the mouse while clicking it to store the end locations of the flames of the fireworks